byoth/RESUME/README.md

 **2012 - 2015**

-- Led the web development club IWOP as a vice president
+- Led the web development club IWOP as a vice leader

 ---